mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Why don't you get a little rest, little one.
 We'll talk more in the morning."

-Thi nodded and let go of Mel, rubbing hae eyes and cheeks as thi moved away.
+Thi nodded and took one more sip of the cold water.

 "You can sleep on the bed, and I'll stay out here in the great room.
 How about that?"

 Thi nodded, not wanting to make any more decisions.

-"Okay, let's get you cleaned up."
+"But first, let's get you cleaned up."

 She drew a bucket of water from the dew column and fetched a towel for hae to wash with.
-There weren't any robes small enough, but Liffa's robes came close, so she pulled them from the cellar and gave them to Linyu.
+There weren't any robes small enough, but Liffa's night robes came close, so she pulled them from the cellar and gave them to Linyu.

-"You can rinse yourself with the towel.
+"You can rinse yourself in the washroom.
 These robes will be big on you, but just put them on for now and I can tie them to fit."

-Linyu looked up to her with grateful eyes and mouthed, "Thank you", and then walked into the washroom with the bucket and towel, leaving the clean robes and the device on hae ear just outside the entryway.
+Linyu looked up to her mouth with grateful eyes and mustered hae strongest, "Thank you".
+Melna led hae into the washroom with the bucket and towel, leaving the clean robes just outside the entryway.

+"Take your time.
+I'll be right out here."

+"Water?"
+Thi whispered.

+Melna paused in confusion and then realized that the kaln might never have had plumbing before.

+"Oh.
+Right...
+Come with me."

+She led hae to a simple twist valve that fed into a wide plate set into the wall not more than hae own height.
+With her hand on haes, they opened the valve until a small flow of water exited at the plate and spread evenly across the ground.
+Thi held out hae hands to feel the drops cover hae fingers and trickle down hae arms.
+Mel watched as an involuntary smile crept up hae face, and couldn't help but smile too.

+"Well I'll leave you to your wash-up," she said and left the room with the towel sitting on a short table near the entryway.

 Mel glanced around the room and found the large cushion to the left of the door to sit on.
 The softness was inviting to her legs, weary from hiking down the hill.
-She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged again from the washroom, showing Linyu, unabashedly bare save for a pendant and fumbling with the trinket on hae ear.
+She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged from the washroom showing Linyu unabashedly bare save for a pendant and fumbling with the trinket on hae ear.

 Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."

-Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket on a table near her and running back off to the washroom, knocking twice once inside to let Melna know thi was out of eyeshot.
-Hesitantly, Melna moved her gaze to the trinket, which Linyu had placed next to Kip's pendant.
+Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket on the ground near hae and then feeling hae way back to the washroom.
+Hesitantly, Melna moved her gaze to the trinket.
 It was wooden with intricate carvings on the top that seemed to have survived through a great number of trouble.
 She turned it over to find three jagged holes drilled into the bottom.

 *What is this thing?*